facebook/react-native-website/docs/strict-typescript-api.md

 **Sending feedback**: We will be working with the community to finalize which APIs we export over (at least) the next two React Native releases.
 Please share your feedback in our [feedback thread](https://github.com/react-native-community/discussions-and-proposals/discussions/893).

-See also our announcement blog post (incoming) for more info on our motivation and timelines.
+See also our [announcement blog post](/blog/2025/06/12/moving-towards-a-stable-javascript-api) for more info on our motivation and timelines.

 :::